Teach English in France with TAPIF

 A Rare Paid Opportunity for Americans to Work as a Teaching Assistant

 |Teach English throughout France in TAPIF, including towns such as Avignon.

-The French government is trying to get Americans to move to France for months at a time while earning cold hard euros, and often not all available slots are filled.
+The French government is trying to get Americans to move to France and territories for 7 months at a time while earning cold hard euros (€790 net a month), and sometimes not all available slots are filled.
 As their website states: you will the opportunity to "teach in public schools across all regions of metropolitan France and in the overseas departments of French Guiana, Guadeloupe, Martinique, and Réunion."

-Unlike getting a French work visa, which is a grueling uphill battle against a government that sets all priorities on giving jobs to the French or European Union residents first, this program's requirements are light and it is only open to Americans.
+Unlike getting a French work visa, which is a grueling uphill battle against a government that sets all priorities on giving jobs to the French or European Union residents first, this program's requirements are relatively light and it is only open to Americans.

 In order to qualify, applicants must:

 - Be an American citizen (or have a current green card)